Czech RepublicOfficial Name: Czech Republic

 Safety and Security

-The Czech Republic remains largely free of terrorist incidents.
-However, like other countries in the Schengen Zone, the Czech Republic’s open borders with its neighbors allow for the possibility of terrorist groups entering/exiting the country undetected.
+The risk of terrorism in the Czech Republic is relatively low.
+However, like other countries in the Schengen Zone, the Czech Republic’s open borders with its neighbors allow for the possibility that terrorist groups may enter or transit the country undetected.

 Civil disorder is rare in the Czech Republic, although strikes and demonstrations may occur.
+Czech authorities are generally well-prepared and handle the disruptions in a professional manner.
 You should be vigilant in protecting your security, bearing in mind that even demonstrations intended to be peaceful may turn violent.
 Avoid street demonstrations whenever possible.

 CRIME: The Czech Republic generally has a low crime rate.
 However, pick-pocketing is a problem, especially in major tourist areas in Prague.
 Travelers are at a particularly high risk when: